 Both search ads and Bing Intent Ads are distributed on the search network.
 Intent ads are currently available to only a limited number of customers and will be shown only on select websites such as MSN.
 If intent ads are available for your campaign, you can manage your use of these ads and their bids using the native ads bid adjustment on both the campaign and ad group settings pages.

-With the search network, you can narrow ad distribution if needed: you can display your search ads on all sites in the search network; just Bing, AOL and Yahoo owned and operated websites; or just the syndicated search partner sites.
+Within the search network, you can narrow your ad distribution if needed: you can display your search ads on all sites in the search network; just Bing, AOL and Yahoo owned and operated websites; or just the syndicated search partner sites.
 For more information, go to our Traffic Quality Center and click Ad placement.

-Our Publisher Performance report (available on the Reports page) is a great tool for determining how well your ad is doing on the search network sites.
+Our Publisher Performance report (available on the Reports page) is a great tool for determining how well your ad is doing on search network sites.
 From this report, you'll see how often your ad displays on different sites; this can help you determine which sites are beneficial and which are not.
 You can then use the Exclusions feature to exclude specific sites from search ad distribution.
 To learn more, see How to prevent your ads from showing to certain people.

 Bing Ads stopped serving ads on the content network in 2017.
 Learn more